 In the presence of a competitive inhibitor, Michaelis-Menten equation–

-this is Lineweaver-Burk equation in the presence of a competitive inhibitor.
+this is the Lineweaver-Burk equation in the presence of a competitive inhibitor.

-Effect on Km: A competitive inhibitor increases the apparent Km for a given substrate.
-This means that, in the presence of a competitive inhibitor, more substrate is needed to achieve 1⁄2Vmax
+Effect on Km: For a specified substrate, a competitive inhibitor improves the evident km.
+This means that more substrate is needed in the presence of a competitive inhibitor to achieve 1⁄2Vmax

 - Effect on the Lineweaver-Burk plot: Competitive inhibition shows a characteristic Lineweaver-Burk plot in which the plots of the inhibited and uninhibited reactions intersect on the y-axis at 1/Vmax (Vmax is unchanged), and show different x-axis intercepts, indicating that the apparent Km is increased in the presence of the competitive inhibitor.